Tools4everBV/HelloID-Conn-Prov-Source-AFAS-Profit/README.md

 ### Remarks
  - In view of GDPR, the persons private data, such as private email address and birthdate are not in the data collection by default.
 When needed for the implementation (e.g. for person aggregation), these properties will have to be added.
+ - This connector only supports the use of either employments or positions, not a combination of both!
+So when using positions, all employees are required to have positions. for more information, please see the AFAS [documentation](https://help.afas.nl/help/nl/se/Hrm_Config_OrgCht_Format.htm#o46970:~:text=van%20de%20functieregel.-,Ontbrekende%20formatieregels,-Als%20je%20de).

 ### Mappings
 A basic mapping is provided.
 Make sure to further customize these accordingly.